ChrisNguyen99/cs5293sp21-project0/README.md

 Christopher Nguyen
 getting list of natures from incident pdf on norman pd site with count of each incident
 python3 on linux
-pipenv, PyPDF2, sqlite3, re, urllib should be installed
+pipenv, PyPDF2, sqlite3, re, urllib, argparse, tempfile should be installed

 Instructions:
 get code using git clone into desired directory git@github.com:ChrisNguyen99/cs5293sp21-project0.git